 Dale outlived his second wife by 11 years.
 At the age of 87, he died on July 8, 2015.
 An obituary and photo were printed in the Pittsburgh Post-Gazette newspaper.
 The obituary said that "He will be remembered by all who knew him for his generosity, sense of humor, compassion and as a man committed to simple acts of sharing and caring."

-Son Dean Minerd is an actor, director, producer, author and entrepreneur based in Hollywood.
+Son Dean Minerd ( ? -living) was born in (?).
+Dean has been an actor, director, producer, author and entrepreneur based in Hollywood.
 Early in his career, he appeared in such films as Demolition Man (with Sylvester Stallone, Wesley Snipes and Sandra Bullock) and The Arrival.
 He once was a contestant on Dick Clark's hit TV show, $25,000 Pyramid, and helped publicize the smash TV show, X-Files, when it made its cable premier on the FX Network.
 Currently, Dean is a partner in a TV production company, Evolution Film & Tape, where he is executive producer for shows the company creates and produces.
 His clients have included ABC, Comedy Central, FX, Lifetime, HBO, Paramount Television and TLC (The Learning Channel) in addition to Norman Lear's Declaration of Independence Road Trip, the Thomas Jefferson Foundation and the Academy of Television Arts and Science.
 He has created, developed and managed the productions of Clean Sweep for TLC, The Mansion and House Rules for TBS, King of the Jungle II for Animal Planet and Boy Meets Boy for Bravo, among others.
 In late 2007, he was named executive producer for "Battle of the Bods" on the Fox Reality Channel.
 His work puts him in regular contact with such superstars as Matt Damon, Cher, Chris Rock, Jennifer Lopez, Reese Witherspoon and John Travolta.
 Dean and co-author Christine Ecklund published a book in 2004, entitled Fixed Mix Seeks Same - The First Book of Dog Personal Ads.

 ~ Son Byron Kendall "Kenny" Minerd ~